 In December 2008, Grady-White completed the prototype for the company’s biggest center console to date, the awesome, super-fishing beast, the 37-foot Canyon 366 (now known as the Canyon 376).
 Although the 366 was billed as a center console, it might more properly be called a “center cabin” boat.
 The extraordinarily roomy console cabin not only has more than ample bulk storage, it comes complete with air-conditioned comfort and features a stainless sink plus a roomy shower area, as well as a microwave and optional flat screen TV.
 Bottom line is that this “center console” with all its creature comforts is a far, far cry from the Spartan center console fishing platforms coming out of Florida in the late 1970s and early 1980s.
 (Watch the Canyon 376 video.)

 As the year 2009 arrived, Grady-White marked its 50th Anniversary with the electronic publication of a book and video about the company’s history.
 (Read the book and see the video here.)
-Grady-White’s position as a leading company, with financial strength and a solid business model carefully built and nurtured by the Smith family and the longstanding management team, empowered the company to continue to continue its mission of providing the ultimate boating experience to customers–despite difficult economic conditions.
+Grady-White’s position as a leading company, with financial strength and a solid business model carefully built and nurtured by the Smith family and the longstanding management team, empowered the company to continue its mission of providing the ultimate boating experience to customers–despite difficult economic conditions.
 The talented engineering team didn’t miss a beat in designing great new products.
 In Miami at the February 2009 boat show, Grady-White was awarded the eighth consecutive J.D.
 Power and Associates award for the highest-ranking coastal fishing boat in customer satisfaction.
 Later in the year, the company was likewise awarded its eighth consecutive NMMA CSI award for excellence in customer satisfaction, continuing a string of gaining every third-party recognition for customer satisfaction.
 And in March, Grady-White owners gathered 250 strong at the very first Grady Fest held in Punta Gorda, Florida, joined by many members of the Grady-White management team.

 That fall, Grady-White began publication of the company’s multiple award-winning e-newsletter, Docklines (subscribe here).
 And early in October, Grady-White saluted retiring Northeast territory factory sales rep Bing Fishman, a man who pre-dated even Eddie Smith at Grady-White and who was an icon in the industry–a genuine “character” as well as a strong supporter at Grady-White dealership events.
 The dealer meeting in October 2009 was held at the Grady-White plant, with a costume party themed “The 1950s,” complete with a wall of vintage photos and items from the past.
 Talk about the company’s and many of the dealerships’ perseverance through the years dominated the presentations and the conversation.
 Dealers also got to see a great new style of hardtop enclosure for the Express 360.